North Carolina Goes Solar with SunPower®

 What are the advantages of going solar in North Carolina?

-North Carolina has plenty of sunshine, making it ideal to go solar with quality solar photovoltaic (PV) systems.
+North Carolina has plenty of sunshine, making it an ideal place to get solar panels for homes.
 The area also has optimal conditions for these systems because soiling on the module surface isn’t significant.

 In other words, solar panels in North Carolina won’t accumulate much dust, affecting the system’s ability to generate electricity using solar energy.
 As a result, your equipment will require less maintenance and produce decades worth of electricity.